klhaug/blog-preview-card/README.md

 Had to take a look at object-fit as well to make the image scaling responsive, keeping the same height but shrinking the width.

+AND use box-shadow as border instead of the actual border to bypass the extra 1px that the border adds.

 ![](./screenshot.png)